floriankraemer/floriankraemer.github.io/_posts/2026-04-10-The-Value-of-Value-Objects.markdown

 If you take the intended contract to include “the returned value is a positive integer” (from the name, docs, or team convention), then Beta weakens that postcondition compared to what callers are allowed to assume when they use IExample.
 A program that is correct when it uses Alpha can become incorrect if you substitute Beta—classic LSP failure with respect to that **behavioral contract**.

-While strictly seen the **formal** contract of the type system is correct in the sense of the LSP, there is a **behavioral** break.
+While strictly seen, the **formal** contract of the type system is correct in the sense of the LSP, but there is a **behavioral** break.
 The LSP is strictly seen "just" that subtypes must be usable anywhere the base type is expected without breaking a correct program—where “correct” is defined by the actual specification of the abstraction (often pre/postconditions, invariants), not only by what compiles.

 So how do we fix that?

-### Two Ways of fixing it
+### Two Ways of Fixing It

 1. Return a value object "PositiveNumber" as data type, that does the check internally and does not accept negative values.
 Bonus: This also communicates intent and also fulfills SRP.
 You can immediately tell by the name of the type what it does.

 2. Document `NegativeResultException` with `/// <exception cref="NegativeResultException">` on the interface or base class and **hope** (or enforce it via an architectural rule checker) everyone implements it or the static analyzer is capable of finding that it is not thrown.
-Therefore this is not recommended, because it is not explicitly enforced.
+Therefore, this is not recommended, because it is not explicitly enforced.

 {% tabs vo-positive-from-int %}